changeworld/azure-docs.pl-pl/articles/cognitive-services/Bing-Spell-Check/quickstarts/java.md

         wr.close();
     ```

-## <a name="format-and-read-the-api-response"></a>Formatowanie i odczytywanie odpowiedzi interfejsu API
+## <a name="format-and-read-the-api-response"></a>Format and read the API response

-1. Dodaj tę metodę do klasy.
-Formatuje on kod JSON, aby uzyskać bardziej czytelny wynik.
+1. Add this method to your class.
+It formats the JSON for a more readable output.

     ``` java
     // This function prettifies the json response.